Setting the Seal

 University College London Chamber Choir

-UCL Chamber Choir is part of UCLU Music Society, the student music-making body of University College London.
-The society also includes a large chorus, a symphony orchestra and University College Opera, Britain’s most high profile student opera company, recognised and acclaimed for its eagerly awaited annual performances of unusual operas in the Bloomsbury Theatre and which celebrated its 60th Anniversary with a highly acclaimed production of Weber’s Die Drei Pintos, followed by the first staging since the eighteenth century of Rameau’s Acante et Cephise.
+The University College London Chamber Choir is part of UCLU Music Society, the student music making body of University College London.
+The society also includes a large chorus, a symphony orchestra and University College Opera, Britain’s most high profile student opera company, which celebrated its 60th Anniversary with a highly acclaimed production of Weber’s Die Drei Pintos, followed by the first staging since the eighteenth century of Rameau’s Acante et Cephise.

-The Chamber Choir consists of some of the most experienced ensemble singers in the student community and have sung a repertoire ranging from recent programmes of Vivaldi and Pergolesi, and a Charpentier 300th anniversary concert, to a concert of folk-inspired music and the contemporary repertoire that has featured at the ensemble’s performances at the LFCCM in recent years.
-Other notable appearances have included gala performances in the presences of the two most recent Cardinals, Archbishops H. E. Cormac Murphy O’Connor and Vincent Nichols; Mozart’s Requiem with the London Mozart Players; and two performances of Handel’s Messiah in aid of University College Opera.
-UCL Chamber Choir also featured in the ITV series William and Mary.
-Recent projects include a widely admired production of Rousseau’s Le Devin du village as part of the international Rousseau conference held at UCL earlier in 2018.
+The Chamber Choir consists of some of the most experienced ensemble singers in the student community and sings a repertoire ranging from programmes of Vivaldi, Pergolesi, and Charpentier to folk music and contemporary repertoire.
+Notable recent performances include Mozart’s Requiem with the London Mozart Players, performances of Handel’s Messiah in aid of University College Opera, featured performances in the ITV series William and Mary, and a widely admired production of Rousseau’s Le Devin du village as part of the international Rousseau conference held at UCL in 2018.

 In the field of opera he conducted many productions of a wide repertoire for English Touring Opera, Holland Park Opera and Broomhill, Mozart’s Cosi fan tutte for the Glyndebourne Tour, and a critically acclaimed series of Rossini opera productions for Garsington Opera.
 Charles conducted Mozart’s Don Giovanni for the Bavarian State Opera in Munich in 2001 and 2002.
 He made his Far East debut in a televised concert with the distinguished tenor Jose Cura.
 Recent opera has included Carmen and Hansel and Gretel for the St Magnus Festival.
-Since 2001, Charles has been Music Director of University College Opera, where he has conducted operas by Berlioz, Mendelssohn, Schubert, Schumann, Weber, Donizetti, Verdi, Rimsky-Korsakov and Offenbach, plus the British Premieres of Hahn’s Ciboulette, Dvorak’s Vanda, Lalo’s Fiesque, the first British Staging of Bloch’s Macbeth, and the first staging since the eighteenth century of Rameau’s Acante et Cephise.
+Since 2001 Charles has been Music Director of University College Opera where he has conducted operas by Berlioz, Mendelssohn, Schubert, Schumann, Weber, Donizetti, Verdi, Rimsky-Korsakov and Offenbach as well as the British premieres of Hahn’s Ciboulette, Dvorak’s Vanda, Lalo’s Fiesque, Bloch’s Macbeth, and the first staging since the eighteenth century of Rameau’s Acante et Cephise.
 Charles was created an Honorary Fellow of UCL in 2012.